 Beans are a rich source of magnesium, deficiency of which is linked to stress, constipation, insomnia, anxiety and difficulties with skin health.
 Refined foods (sugar/white grains), alcohol, stimulants and smoking rob you of magnesium.

 I got this from a newspaper.
 No idea who wrote the recipe but it’s delicious and so fast, and comforting.
 It has become a favorite and we often eat it with quinoa and a steamed green veggie for a filling dinner.
 I often don’t bother with the avocado and yoghurt and it’s still lovely.
-Also nice cold, I find.
+Also nice as a bean salad served cold, I find.

 1 large onion, chopped